FlamingRanger/Aapda-Saarthi/README.md

 # 🏛️ Public Benefit

-AapdaSetu is designed to provide:
+AapdaSaarthi is designed to provide:

 ### Faster Emergency Reporting
 Citizens can report emergencies directly with their location.